-The V1290 A module is constituted by a motherboard with 2 piggy-back boards plugged into it.
-The V1290 N has the input connectors on a piggy-back board.
+The V1190 A module is constituted by a motherboard with 2 piggy-back boards plugged into it.
+The V1190 B has no piggy-back board.
 In the following some hardware setting components, located on the boards, are listed.
 See Fig. 3.5 for their exact location on the PCB and their settings.